 Food Quality is crucial for Good Health

-I subscribe to the theory that toxin accumulation is the cause of all and every disease and if that accumulation can be removed the risk of contracting a disease is nil.
+My experience concurs with the theory that toxin accumulation is the cause of all and every disease and if that accumulation can be removed the risk of contracting a disease is nil.
 2011 saw me embark into a regime of fasting for 7 consecutive days on water every month, with great improvement to my general health and complete removal of some long standing ailments.

 However from July to December of 2014 I seemed to occasionally get sore knuckles, knees and hips, I noticed that while fasting they were fine, it was only during periods of eating that they became sore and the longer the duration of eating the more discomfort was experienced.
 Eating was obviously the problem or rather, what I was eating.
-Bear in mind that as a fruitarian I was never eating the usual acid/toxic forming foods like meat, sugar, wheat or dairy products so the following pertains to available fruit, veg, nuts and berries.
+Bear in mind that as a fruitarian I was never eating the usual acid/toxic forming foods like meat, sugar, wheat or dairy products so the following pertains to available fruit, melons, veg, nuts and berries.

 Clearly, what I was eating contributed to some toxic accumulation and the once a month 7 day fast removed it.
 This cycle repeated itself every month for six months during five months of drought when I was unable to grow enough quality produce to sustain myself.